 The March CPS captures whether insurance coverage is provided by an employer but not whether the coverage is from the policyholder's current or former employer.
-To impute the employer status, MEPS-HC 2017-2019 data were averaged to calculate probabilities of coverage through a former versus a current employer.
-The results were enhanced with data from the 2020 MEPS-IC, which provides policyholder counts from non-Federal employers for those with active, retiree, and COBRA coverage.
-Although we used the 2020 MEPS-IC data for private employers, we used a three-year average (2017-2019) for state and local employers, because single-year estimates were often delayed and those that were available had large standard errors and a high level of variability.
+To impute the employer status, MEPS-HC 2018-2020 data were averaged to calculate probabilities of coverage through a former versus a current employer.
+The results were enhanced with data from the 2021 MEPS-IC, which provides policyholder counts from non-Federal employers for those with active, retiree, and COBRA coverage.
+Although we used the 2021 MEPS-IC data for private employers, we used a three-year average (2018-2020) for state and local employers, because single-year estimates were often delayed and those that were available had large standard errors and a high level of variability.
 We used data from the FEHB Program to provide estimates at the Federal level.

 We initially checked all March CPS records to determine whether we could accurately identify source of employer coverage (current versus former).
 If a person did not work at all during a year but had ESI in their own name, we assigned them coverage by a former employer.
 For all others, we needed to impute the source of the coverage.
-We used the 2017-2019 MEPS-HC to calculate probabilities of having coverage through a former employer by age, work status, and presence of retiree income.
+We used the 2018-2020 MEPS-HC to calculate probabilities of having coverage through a former employer by age, work status, and presence of retiree income.
 Then we adjusted these relative probabilities to reproduce the target likelihood of coverage from a former employer, based on the MEPS-IC and the MEPS-HC.

-As in the March 2019 and 2020 CPS surveys, the 2021 CPS contains a large number of non-workers with ESI in their own name, which must be categorized as "former employer coverage."
-For policyholders under 40, we must categorize this coverage as COBRA.
-We allowed the prior target to deviate from the MEPS-IC indicated COBRA and retiree targets and used the average of the 2019 MEPS-HC and 2020 MEPS-IC as a target for total prior percent.
+As in the previous surveys, the 2022 CPS contains a large number of non-workers with ESI in their own name, which must be categorized as "former employer coverage."
+For policyholders under 40, we categorize this coverage as COBRA.
+We allowed the prior target to deviate from the MEPS-IC indicated COBRA and retiree targets and used the average of the 2020 MEPS-HC and 2021 MEPS-IC as a target for total prior percent.
 The COBRA percent is not inconsistent with that found on the MEPS PRPL file.